ivankatliarchuk/dotfiles/README.md

 install-deps                   Install dependencies
 git-submodule                  Git submodules update git-module-remove              Remove submodule MODULE=something setup-python                   Python setup
 ```
 <!-- END makefile-doc -->

-### :memo: Guidelines
+### 📝 Guidelines

- - :memo: Use a succinct title and description.
+- 📝 Use a succinct title and description.
- - :bug: Bugs & feature requests can be be opened
+- 🦠 Bugs & feature requests can be be opened
- - :signal_strength: Support questions are better asked on [Stack Overflow](https://stackoverflow.com/)
+- 📶 Support questions are better asked on [Stack Overflow](https://stackoverflow.com/)
- - :blush: Be nice, civil and polite ([as always](http://contributor-covenant.org/version/1/4/)).
+- 😊 Be nice, civil and polite ([as always](http://contributor-covenant.org/version/1/4/)).

 ## 🔖 License